Dominican Republic Citizenship by Descent (Through Parents)

 • Order of steps: Apply for your cédula first, then your passport.

-• What you’ll need: Your Dominican long-form birth certificate (original), valid photo ID/passport, and applicable fees.
+• What you'll need: Your Dominican long-form birth certificate (original), photo of your parent's cédula, valid photo ID/passport of yours, and applicable fees.
 Photos and fingerprints are taken on site.

 If you're in the Dominican Republic, our team can accompany you to the JCE to help navigate the process.